Tips & Tricks on Using GPS

 Preparing for the Jump

-Well before boarding the plane turn on the unit and have it acquire a good fix.
-Clear the track memory and turn the unit off again.
-For the next 30 mins. the unit will do a hot fix, which will usually last only 15 secs.
-Update: With the modern sensitive units with their large track buffer, simply leave the unit turned on during the whole flight.
+Before boarding the plane turn the GPS on and have it acquire a good fix for 1-2 mins.
+Turn the unit off again.
+For the next 30 mins. the unit will do a hot fix, which will usually last less than 5 secs - or simply leave the GPS turned on during the whole flight.

 On Jump Run

-Turn the unit back on on the 2 min call.
-Place the unit close to a window with a clear view of the sky (i.e. not a window under the wing).
-The unit will usually acquire a solid fix within 30 secs and keep it while you walk to the door.
-Update: With the modern sensitive units with their large track buffer, simply leave the unit turned on during the whole flight.
+Turn the GPS back on on the 2 min call.
+Hold the GPS close to a window with a clear view of the sky (i.e. not a window under the wing).
+The GPS will usually acquire a solid fix within a few secs and keep it while you walk to the door - or simply leave the GPS turned on during the whole flight.

 During Freefall/Canopy Flight

-Keep the receiver oriented towards the sky.
-Mounting the ForeTrex on the mud flap or the main lift web will result in poor data.
+Keep the GPS oriented towards the sky.
+Mounting the GPS on the mud flap or the main lift web will result in poor data.

 After Landing